Britt-H/My_Portfolio/README.md

 # **_Contact_**

 I'm always open to new opportunities and collaborations.
 Feel free to reach out to me via email at brittain.hoover@gmail.com.
-You can also connect with me on [LinkedIn](https://www.linkedin.com/in/steven-britt-hoover/) or check out my personal website [www.yourwebsite.com](https://britthoover.netlify.app/).
+You can also connect with me on [LinkedIn](https://www.linkedin.com/in/steven-britt-hoover/) or check out my personal [website](https://britthoover.netlify.app/).

 Thank you for visiting my portfolio repository!
 I look forward to connecting with you.